KAIZN-io/Voy/README.md

   2. Recreate the running containers with `docker-compose up -d p`

 - Only changes in code?
+  1. If you changed your static files run: `npm run build`
-  1. Gunicorn does not reload your code, so you need to restart your `p` service: `docker-compose restart p`
+  2. Gunicorn does not reload your code, so you need to restart your `p` service: `docker-compose restart p`

 <a name="debugging"></a>
 ## Debugging